More Medications Facts

 The antidepressant action of escitalopram is presumably linked to the potentiation of serotonergic activity in the central nervous system resulting from its inhibitory effect on the reuptake of 5-HT from the synaptic cleft.
 Escitalopram is a highly selective serotonin reuptake inhibitor.
 Escitalopram has no, or minimal effect on noradrenaline, dopamine and gamma-amino butyric acid (GABA) uptake.

-Time for Escitalopram to clear out the system
+Time to clear out the system

 The elimination half-life of escitalopram is about 27-33 hours and is consistent with once-daily administration.